 River Kayaks: River kayaks come in an array of styles and subcategories but, generally speaking, they're designed for fast-moving rivers, including rapids.
 River kayaks are designed to be sturdy and responsive for navigating quick turns and avoiding obstacles while traveling downstream.

 Sea Kayaks: If you live near a coast or you're planning a road trip to the ocean, consider a sea kayak.
 These vessels tend to be longer and narrower than flatwater and river kayaks, and they also offer more storage space.
 Because of their size and sturdy construction (which can withstand ocean winds and currents), they tend to be more difficult to transport.
 Sea kayaking requires more expertise, so these vessels are really intended for more advanced paddlers.

 Sit-In Kayaks: These traditional kayaks have a comfy hole for you to sit inside.
 They take slightly more effort to get in and out of, but they're ideal for longer, more adventurous trips.
-Since your body is touching more of the kayak, you have more control over the vessel, making them better suited for rougher waters.
+Because your body is touching more of the kayak, you have more control over the vessel, making them better suited for rougher waters.

 Sit-on-Top Kayaks: With these kayaks, you'll sit up on top rather than down in a hole.
 They're easy to get onto and off of, which makes them fitting for family lake days or playing around on smooth rivers.
-Sit-on-top kayaks are also usually the preferred choice for fishermen and ideal for anyone who feels confined in tight spaces.
+Sit-on-top kayaks are also usually the preferred choice for those who fish and ideal for anyone who feels confined in tight spaces.
 Just know they tend to be a bit heavier than sit-in kayaks.